cman81/pokemon-pack-maker/KANBAN.md

 - store pokemon status to the DB when someone changes it, i.e.: damage, conditions
 - when a player discards all cards from a pokemon stack, reset status, i.e.: damage, conditions
 - remove special conditions from the benched pokemon
+- parent mode: add any card to a deck